Shiyi-Li027/airbnb-pricing-ml/README.md

 Shiyi Li

-M.S.
-Candidate in Data Science
+B.S. in Mathematics–Statistics and Computer Science
-New York University
+University of Connecticut